peerlibrary/meteor-blocking/README.md

     blocking(function (a, b, cb) { cb(null, a + b) })(1, 2) === 3

 In the case of an error, an exception is thrown.
+Additionally, an object to bind `this` can be passed.
+This is useful when wrapping object methods:

+    blocking(obj, obj.method)(42)

 Adding this package to you [Meteor](http://www.meteor.com/) application adds `blocking` function into the global scope which you can use to wrap an asynchronous function into a blocking function.